BenTaylor25/Billiards/README.md

 This is a project I worked on between June 2020 and April 2021 for my A-Level Computer Science project.
 It was my first time exploring a low-level language* and I was learning as I went along, so much of the code is suboptimal.
 For example, I didn't discover what the intended purpose of header files were until after the project; where I was using a header file for the graphical output and mouse input, I just assumed that you only use one .cpp (or equivelant) file, and include additional functionality from header files.
 While I did know that C++ is a more performant language than Python (where the majority of my programming experience was at the time), I didn't know about Garbage Collectors or Memory Safety.
 This means that the project will inevitably have memory leaks, and I hope to revisit the project some time to find and fix them.
+I have also noticed naming inconsistencies and undesirable scoping, which wouldn't be present if I was to recreate the project today.

 *\* C++ is considered a high-level language as it abstracts much of the detail away from the equivelant in machine code, but as you don't get as much help as you do in Python for example, so you can consider C++ to be a 'lower' level than Python.*